Last May, I spoke at SMX London on the panel ‘Future-proof your SEO’.

 The goal is to be able to get messages like this one when things go off the rails, or when you get sudden ranking surges.
 It’s also nice to get the good news as alerts of course :

-The Goal here is to ascertain if there is a fair amount of gains vs losses… while I have more keywords moving into Page 1 than No. Of keywords leaving Page 1 I’m fine with it.
+With this, I aim to get an idea of overall SEO evolution and things moving in the right direction: while I have more keywords moving into Page 1 than No. Of keywords leaving Page 1 I’m fine with it.
+I usually don’t chase individual keyword rankings unless it’s a special case.

 If however, the picture starts looking differently: many more keywords leaving page 1 than entering, then there should be a correlation with other alerts like the Custom traffic alerts on GA, or other ones I will cover in a moment.